-12.1 Import, Transport, Storage and Dispense/Decant of Petroleum & Flammable Materials

-- 12.1.1 Flammable liquids pose a serious fire hazard if they are improperly stored or handled.
+- 12.1 Import, Transport, Storage and Dispense/Decant of Petroleum & Flammable Materials - 12.1.1 Flammable liquids pose a serious fire hazard if they are improperly stored or handled.
 They can be easily ignited, with a spark for example, and can cause fire to spread quickly especially if the liquid is spilled or exposed to heat.
-Any storage of flammable/combustible liquids shall have the prior approval of AES Division.
+Any storage of flammable/combustible liquids shall have the prior approval of SCDF.
+AES shall also be kept in the loop for all storage of flammable/combustible liquids.
 For fire safety requirements related to the storage of flammable liquids, reference can be made to the following documents: - a.
 Fire Safety Act Fire Safety (Petroleum and Flammable Materials) Regulations - b.
 SS 532:2016 Code of practice for the storage of flammable liquids - 12.1.2 SCDF issues a licence for the import, transport and storage of petroleum Singapore according to their class and quantity below: - a.
 Class 0 Liquefied Petroleum Gas (e.g. LPG) - b.
-Class I flash point less than 23 degree C (e.g. petrol, AVGAS, CNG) - c.
-Class II flash point between 23-61 degree C (e.g. Jet A fuel) - d.
-Class III flash point between 61-93 degree C (e.g. diesel) - 12.1.3 All storage of petroleum and flammable materials, regardless of quantity stored, have to comply with SS 532 and indicated in building plans submitted to SCDF and AES for approval.
+Class I flash point less than 23°C (e.g. petrol, AVGAS, CNG) - c.
+Class II flash point between 23-61 °C (e.g. Jet A fuel) - d.
+Class III flash point between 61-93 °C (e.g. diesel) - 12.1.3 All storage of petroleum and flammable materials, regardless of quantity stored, have to comply with SS 532 and indicated in building plans submitted to SCDF for approval.
 Storage licence is not required if the quantity stored is below the licence exemption quantity in the tables below but conditions of 'Minor Storage' as per SS 532 shall be met.